DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 There is an incredibly handy JSON formatter and Validator you can find [Here](https://jsonformatter.curiousconcept.com/) for checking your JSON data.
 Minecraft will give no indicators excluding broken texture images and models if your files are wrongly formatted.

 Custom textures, models and sounds can be placed within as many sub-folders as you would like.
-Remember to abide the lowercase sensitivity.
+Remember to keep all file and folder names lowercase to avoid case-sensitivity issues.

 Your default Resource Packs folder is located in your default minecraft directory, and looks something like this:
-`C:/Users/username/AppData/Roaming/.minecraft/resourcepacks` on Windows, or `/home/[username]/.minecraft` on Linux.
+`C:/Users/[username]/AppData/Roaming/.minecraft/resourcepacks` (jump straight there via `%appdata%/.minecraft/resourcepacks`) on Windows, or `/home/[username]/.minecraft/resourcepacks` on Linux.
-Optimally, you can directly open the folder directory with the `Open Resource Pack Folder` button in the `Resource Packs...` section of your in-game menu.
+You can also just directly open the folder with the `Open Resource Pack Folder` button in the `Resource Packs...` section of your in-game menu.

 The best template for modifying existing models and textures for Minecraft is the default resource, which can be found in your Version Jar directly located in the directory: `/.minecraft/versions/`.
-You can extract this to it's respective file and locate the `Assets` folder within.
+You can extract this to its respective file and locate the `Assets` folder within.
 Note that if you copy the entire `assets` folder as a template, you may consider removing material you don't change, as it's extra file storage you don't need to contribute to the resource pack.